 Join our online Skype school.
 We teach Spanish using English or you can have total immersion in Spanish only.
 You decide which is the best way to learn fluent Spanish for yourself without spending thousands of dollars in airlines and hotel expenses.
-Classes as low as $5.25.
-Sign up for a no-risk 35-minute free trial class.
+Classes under $8.
+Sign up for an even lower low-cost Trial Class.

 Is Spanish Immersion the Best Way to Learn?